 While many beginners would have started with easier repertory, Wunder pursued his inner fire for Liszt’s works and encouraged by his teacher’s made- to-measure teaching methods, he let the music of the Hungarian composer shape his technique.
 Living in his own world and far from the usual paths a young musician commonly takes, he was allowed to experiment in order to nourish his individuality and to find his genuine musical identity.
 As for his artistic taste, he formed it through the legacy left by artists from the generations of Schnabel, Friedman, Rubinstein and Horowitz.

 A few months after switching to piano Wunder participated in his first youth competition and won the 1st Prize (VII Concorso Internazionale di Musica, Cortemillia, Italy).
 Soon after came the 1st Prizes at the XVI European Music Competition in Torino, the 63.
 Steinway Piano Competition in Hamburg and a few more.
 About one year after changing the instrument he made his debut at the Konzerthaus Vienna, playing Liszt’s Mephisto Waltz and one of Debussy’s Preludes in a renowned youth cycle.
 In 2001, at the age of 16, he did not only play already the full set of Liszt’s Transcendental Etudes in concert but also he was awarded the Liszt Prize at the 36.
 International Franz Liszt Competition in Budapest (Hungary).
 In 2003, after Wunder had been accidentally heard practicing by Emmanuel Krivine, he was invited by the conductor to perform Prokofiev’s Piano Concerto No. 3 at the Théâtre des Champs-Élysées in Paris with the Orchestre National de France.
-Wunder continued his piano studies at the Music University in Vienna.
+He continued his piano studies at the Music University in Vienna and in order to evolve artistically he travelled throughout Europe to get the right inputs from great pianists as often as possible, first and foremost Idil Biret.